The top two voter getters were Rob Rafferty and Dale Stoesz they will begin four year terms in January.

 Important Issues: Streets, parks, and trails: Having a reconstruction/development plan for our streets/parks/trails will lead the city to solidify our great assets.
 It will also mean we know where we are and where we want to go.

 Storage of city equipment: Our city is currently going through an analysis on how to better store our equipment.
-Our vehicles need protection from the harsh Minnesota weather.
-The city staff need to be able to work in a building that is functional.
+Our vehicles need protection from the harsh Minnesotan weather.
+The city staff needs to be able to work in a building that is functional.
 They don’t need a 13 million dollar building for storage of equipment.

 Our Economic Freedom: I believe that “Life, liberty, and property do not exist because men have made laws.
 On the contrary, it was the fact that life, liberty, and property existed beforehand that caused men to make laws in the first place.” ~The Law, Frédéric Bastiat.
 Dale would work to minimize obstacles to economic growth in our city.